-Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
-She serves on the Performance Committee.
+Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

 Ms. Seale is dedicated to increasing the impact of non-profit organizations, empowering people to build and support causes that make our world more compassionate, healthy and just.
 Before joining the Canadian Cancer Society, Ms. Seale was the head of the David Suzuki Foundation, Canada’s most trusted and influential advocate for climate action and environmental conservation.
 Ms. Seale is the founder of Blueprint Fundraising and Communications, a consultancy specializing in building capacity for non-profit organizations in Canada and the US.
 Prior to founding Blueprint, she held leadership roles with Ecojustice and The Banff Centre for the Arts.

 Ms. Seale has an Honours Bachelor of Arts in English from McGill University and a Diploma in Public Relations from Mount Royal University.
 As a volunteer, she serves on the boards of the Health Charities Coalition of Canada and the Vancouver Mural Festival, and has served on the boards of Vancity Community Foundation, the Association of Fundraising Professionals, Story Money Impact, and Modo Car Share.

 June 1, 2018

 Ms. Smith is a Métis of Manitoba with over 15 years of experience in relationship building with Canada’s Indigenous peoples.
 She joined the Canadian Partnership Against Cancer’s Board of Directors in June 2018 and serves as Vice-Chair of the Governance and Nominating Committee.